 Details of each service in your NetWitness Suite deployment.
 This is represented as Component.
 For each component the following details are displayed.

-Metrics of the components (hosts) namely log decoder, decoder and malware analysis.
+Metrics of the components (hosts) such as log decoder, decoder and malware analysis.
 The license usage data for each host is shared.
-For Live Content usage metrics, resource types from Live > Search such as total count of RSA Application Rule, RSA Correlation Rule etc. are shared.
+For Live Content usage metrics, resource types from CONFIGURE > Live Content > Search Criteria such as total count of RSA Application Rule, RSA Correlation Rule etc. are shared.

 Other Product Details